-Glycemic index is a way of measuring how high and how fast our blood sugar raises after we eat carbohydrate – containing foods such as bread, pasta, vegetables, fruits, grains, backed goods, etc. After we consume these foods they are broken down into glucose that ends up in our blood stream.
-All carbohydrates we eat raise our blood sugar to some extend.
+Glycemic index is a way of measuring how high and how fast our blood sugar rises after we eat carbohydrate – containing foods such as bread, pasta, vegetables, fruits, grains, baked goods, etc. After we consume these foods they are broken down into glucose that ends up in our bloodstream.
+All carbohydrates we eat raise our blood sugar to some extent.
 Proteins and fats don’t raise blood sugar too much so they don’t have a glycemic index.

 Some foods are digested and absorbed very quickly causing a spike in blood sugar.
 These foods have a higher glycemic index.
 Other foods are digested and absorbed slowly.
 They don’t spike our blood sugar; instead they gradually release energy keeping us full longer.
 These foods have a lower glycemic index.

 Glycemic index ranges from 1 to 100, with glucose having the glycemic index of 100.

 According to their GI rating, carbohydrate – containing foods are placed into 3 categories: